 “They’re very helpful and patient people,” he says.

-Morgan is currently employed at SSP America, where he works in food preparation and production, portioning and cutting ingredients.
+Nate is currently employed at SSP America, where he works in food preparation and production, portioning and cutting ingredients.
 It’s a job he enjoys — particularly because it keeps him constantly busy — and it’s the longest job he’s held in a very long time.

 BUILDING BETTER WORKPLACES